 Cathie is originally from Middlebury, Vermont and after living in various locations throughout the Northeast she settled in on Fort Myers Beach 23 years ago.
-After graduating from Hudson Valley Community College, she has worked in the public sector for more than 30 years focusing primarily with public utilities divisions.
+After graduating from Hudson Valley Community College, she has worked in the public sector for more than 30 years focusing primarily on public utility divisions.
 Cathie spent 8 years with the City of Sanibel helping to develop the Utility Department which was formed at the time the City purchased and began operating the majority of the wastewater facilities on the island.
-She assisted the City with the development of the funding mechanisms used to help the community establish an island wide sanitary sewer collection and treatment system.
-During her time with the City she worked through the final design and construction of the first phases of the program, including the Donax plant expansion.
+She assisted the City with the development of the funding mechanisms used to help the community establish an island-wide sanitary sewer collection and treatment system.
+During her time with the City, she worked through the final design and construction of the first phases of the program, including the Donax plant expansion.

 Cathie was recently nominated as employee of the year by the South West Florida American Public Works Association.
 She has been a CROW volunteer for several years and has recently joined the F.I.S.H. volunteer force to give a little back to the community she loves.

 Cathie lives in the Sanibel Highlands, with her life partner Bill Mills, a Sanibel business owner, and their three dogs and cat.
 She has one child, Seth who is an attorney and currently lives in West Palm Beach, FL.
 When not working, Cathie can often be found puttering around her yard planting and replanting, walking the dogs, biking, and just enjoying life on Sanibel Island.
 Cathie is passionate about and continues her involvement related to water quality and the impact it has on our environment.
 Cathie finds gratification in helping others and has always relied upon her sincere, straightforward approach to providing her customers with the best experience offered.

 She is very excited about joining the Pfeifer Realty Group and looks forward to reacquainting herself with past friends and meeting new.
 Remember Cathie will sincerely work for you.